Carole Maugé-Lewis

 Graphic design encompasses a wide range of visual communication techniques and mediums, including print design, branding, typography, illustration, layout design, and more.
 Graphic designers use these techniques to create visual concepts that effectively communicate ideas, messages, or information through various forms of media.
 There are several subsets of this broad field of graphic design.

-For the Graphic Communication concentration, Maugé-Lewis developed and implemented the Internship Program, allowing students to gain practical experience in the field.
+For the Graphic Communication concentration, Maugé-Lewis developed and implemented the Internship Program, allowing students to gain practical experience in the field with companies such as Heidelberg USA, a global printing company, where they gain experience in prepress and printing.

-In 2015, students continued to receive recognition in esteemed design competitions, including the Society of Publication Designers and The One Show.
-However, the most rewarding recognition has come from Graphic Design USA (GDUSA), a respected source for graphic design professionals for over 63 years.
-Students have been featured in GDUSA's print and online magazines and have won awards every year since.
-Furthermore, for the past three years, students have been invited to participate in the exclusive 48-HR Repack competition, where they have received coveted awards.
-Additionally, since 2015, GDUSA has listed the School of Art abd Design among the "Top Design Schools" in the US by GDUSA.
+In 2015, students continued to receive rave reviews in design competitions, including the Society of Publication Designers and The One Show, among others.
+However, the most rewarding recognitions have been from Graphic Design USA (GDUSA), a respected source for graphic design professionals for over 63 years.
+Students have been featured in GDUSA's print and online magazines and have won numerous awards every year since.
+Furthermore, by invitation only, students were invited to participate in the exclusive 48-HR Repack competition, where they have received coveted monetary awards.
+Additionally, beginning in 2015, under Maugé-Lewis' leadership, GDUSA has listed the School of Art and Design among the "Top Design Schools" in the US..

 Educational Philosophy:

 With graphic design being such a powerful and dynamic discipline covering such a broad spectrum for visual communication, Maugé-Lewis's focus is on helping students understand and apply design fundamentals to develop solutions that effectively convey messages to the intended audiences.
-This includes exploring typographic form, syntax, and communication, with careful attention paid to typography, page layout and composition.
+This includes exploring typographic form, syntax, and communication, with careful attention paid to typography, page layout and composition and visual hierarchy.

 In the classroom, she encourages students to read, thoroughly research and consider all aspects of a problem in order to find the most effective solution.
-This is achieved by building a strong foundation in problem-solving and effective critiquing skills, as well as strategic planning.
+This is achieved by building a strong foundation in problem-solving, engaging in the design process and effective critiquing skills, as well as strategic planning.
 Positive critiques and clear articulation of concepts are vital during the design process, as they help students develop a strong design vocabulary.
 Additionally, mastery of ever-changing technology requires excellent technical skills, which students can achieve through constant practice.
+Maugé-Lewis recently designed two award-winning textbook-styled publications on Graphic Design both available on her award-winning website.